-The Timing Correct window contains various settings to help quantize events in your sequence.
+The Time Correct window contains various settings to help quantize events in your sequence.
 You can quantize note events on MIDI tracks or track regions on audio tracks (though you cannot apply all types of quantization to audio tracks).

-To open the Timing Correct settings, click the menu icon (≡), select Edit, select Time Correct, and click Settings....
+To open the Time Correct settings, click the menu icon (=), select Edit, and click Time Correct.